Clark Museum Complex

 Hours of Operation

 Wed - Fri: 10:00 am to 4:00 pm

 Sat: 10:00 am to 2:00 pm

 How to Reach Us

 The Clark House Museum Complex is co-managed by the Wolfeboro Historical Society and the Wolfeboro Parks and Recreation Department.

-Clark House: a 1778 house that served as farmhouse on the orginal site's 100 acre farm.
+Clark House: a 1778 house that served as a farmhouse on the original site's 100-acre farm.
 The house later served as a tavern and inn.